uit-no/hpc-doc/applications/chemistry/Gaussian/Gaussian.rst

 institutions of NOTUR installations; NTNU, UiB, UiO, UiT.
 In principle, only person from one of these institutions have access to the Gaussian Software system installed on Stallo.
-Note that users that do not come from one of the abovementioned institutions still may be granted access, but they need to document access to a valid license for the verion in question first.
+Note that users that do not come from one of the above mentioned institutions still may be granted access, but they need to document access to a valid license for the version in question first.

 * To get access to the code, you need to be in the gaussian group of users.
 * To be in the gaussian group of users, you need be qualified for it - see above.